 Before you make this bulletin board, have students bring in photographs of themselves doing fun things in the rain.
-You can also take pictures of students doing things in the rain.
-Then, cover the bulletin board with the butcher paper or fabric.
+You can also take pictures of students in the rain.
+Cover the bulletin board with the butcher paper or fabric.

 Arrange the photos on the bulletin board.
 An excellent title would be, “Rainy Day Fun.”
-Another great option to add would be to give each student a rain drop cut out.
+Another great option would be to give each student a raindrop cut out.
 Then, have them draw a picture or try to write what they are doing in their photographs.
-This presents a great time to teach your students about rain.
 You can teach about why rain is important and why we need it.